okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-oauth-for-okta-serviceapp/main/index.md

 1. In the service app that you created in the previous section, select **Admin Roles**.
 1. Click **Edit assignments**.
 1. Select a role from the **Role** dropdown list, and then define the additional information for the admin role, if required.
 1. Click **Save Changes** when you finish.
-You are prompted to authenticate.
+You’re prompted to authenticate.

 <!-- As an [Okta super administrator](https://help.okta.com/okta_help.htm?type=oie&id=ext_superadmin), make a `POST /oauth2/v1/clients/{yourServiceAppId}/roles` request to your org with the following parameters to assign an admin role: